provectus/kafka-ui/documentation/guides/Serialization.md

-## Serialization and deserialization
+## Serialization and deserialization and custom plugins

-Kafka-ui supports multiple way serialize/deserialize data.
+Kafka-ui supports multiple ways to serialize/deserialize data.

 ### Int32, Int64, UInt32, UInt64
 Big-endian 4/8 bytes representation of signed/unsigned integers.

 ### Base64
 Base64 (RFC4648) binary data representation.
-Can be useful when actual data is not important, but exactly the same (byte-wise) key/value should be send.
+Can be useful in case if the actual data is not important, but exactly the same (byte-wise) key/value should be send.

 ### String
 Treats binary data as a string in specified encoding.
 Default encoding is UTF-8.

 Class name: `com.provectus.kafka.ui.serdes.builtin.StringSerde`

-Sample configuration:
+Sample configuration (if you want to overwrite default configuration):
 ```yaml
 kafka:
   clusters: